-Hairstyles that are frequented by teens and adults deep into the alternative scene, a.k.a. scene hair, are all sorts of bold and attention-getting.
+Hairstyles that are frequently worn by teens and adults deep into the alternative scene, a.k.a. scene hair, are all sorts of bold and attention-getting.
 Short scene hair for women typically features straight locks with side-swept bangs that end just above the eyes (kind of like that emo haircut that hit the streets a decade ago).
 Girls with long scene hairstyles usually employ hair extensions, but short scene haircuts are normally worn as a chunky, layered shag, and almost always in an alternative punky color like blue, green or even white.
-Read on to check out more about styling scene hair on short hair:

 How to Style Scene Hairstyles